Mäki-Matti

 Mäki-Matti is a district and a statistical area of Jyväskylä, Finland and a part of the Kantakaupunki ward.
 The statistical area contains the Nousukatu, Hippos, Rautpohja, Kyllö and Syrjälä subareas.
 Mäki-Matti has several services such as schools, a convenience store, a pub and a R-Kioski shop.
 The oldest family park of Finland is also located in the district.

 Mäki-Matti is the first suburb of Jyväskylä to be merged into the city, which was done in 1914.

 History

 Mäki-Matti is named after a tenant farmer named Matti Matinpoika (fl.
-1806-1865), whose tenure farm Paatela was split from the Syrjälä farm.
-The name Paatela disappears from church documents in the 1840s and is replaced by the name Mäki-Matti.
-Originally Mäki-Matti was only a farm name while the area was simply known as Mäki, "the hill".
-The name of the area appears as Mäkimatin mäki in church documents from the year 1881.
-The term, pronounced as MäkʹMatti (where kʹ represents a palatalized /k/) in the local dialect, was later extended to the entire Syrjälä area.
+1806-1865), whose tenure farm was split from the Syrjälä/Taavettila farm.
+A hill in the area was given the name Mäki-Matin mäki after Matti and his home.
+Eventually the name was given to the community that had developed in the area.

 Osuuskauppa Mäki-Matti was founded in 1905.
 It was one of the first cooperative shops in Finland.
 Mäki-Matti was transferred from Jyväskylän maalaiskunta to Jyväskylä in 1908.